Kingsman Sequel Plays More Like a Pauper

 NOT RECOMMENDED FOR: For the rest of us, the film starts noisily and without any sense of delight in the hijinks.
 Bringing back from the dead a major character from the first film further stretches credulity.

-Kingsman: The Golden Circle, directed by Matthew Vaughn, opens in theaters September 22, 2017.
+Kingsman: The Golden Circle, directed by Matthew Vaughn, opened in theaters September 22, 2017; available for home viewing December 12, 2017.
 It runs 141 minutes and stars Taron Egerton, Colin Firth, Mark Strong, Julianne Moore, Hallie Berry, Jeff Bridges, Elton John, Channing Tatum, Pedro Pascal and Hanna Alstrom.
 Watch the trailer for Kingsman: The Golden Circle here.

 Publication date: September 21, 2017

 Image courtesy: ©20thCenturyFox